Bayesian Event Categorization Matrix Approach for Explosion Monitoring: Introduction

 Early quantitative work \citep{Booker1964_1} that developed classification methods to separate explosions from earthquake populations (discrimination) in the 1960s justified later efforts to rigorously defend test-ban treaties \citep{Ericsson1970_1}.
 Some of these treaties were only aspirational at the time that the geophysical work was achieved \citep{Myers1972_1, Elvers1974_1}.
 More modern efforts from researchers like Shumway \citep{Shumway1984_1, Shumway1996_1, Shumway2001_1}, Anderson \citep{Anderson2010_2, Anderson2010_1, Anderson2014_1, Anderson2009_1}, and their coworkers \citep{Jih1990_1} have further advanced these statistical methods beyond discrimination.
 Such newer methods often ingest multiple discriminants \citep{Fah2002_1, anderson2007mathematical} or other modalities \citep{Redman2019_1} in statistical tests that screen all-source explosions from earthquakes.
 Some recent research has continued the trend to use data integration or fusion methods to more confidently detect \citep{Scoles2020_1, Carmichael2020_1, Carmichael2016_1}, identify \citep{Taylor2010_1, Arrowsmith2013_1}, and characterize \citep{Ford2021_1, Ford2014_1, Green2013_1, Williams2021_1} populations of explosions from other events, and thereby reduce false positive rates.
 This effort continues to focus on smaller, evasively conducted explosions \citep{koper2020importance, Rodd2023_1}.

-One such multi-discriminant, statistical method that supports test ban treaty verification is called the Event Categorization Matrix \citep[ECM,][]{anderson2007mathematical}.
-This method has historically been used to test if multiple observations associated with a single event support the hypothesis that their source was a nuclear detonation \citep{maceira2017trends}.
+One such multi-discriminant, statistical method that supports explosion monitoring is called the Event Categorization Matrix \citep[ECM,][]{anderson2007mathematical}.
+This method has historically been used to test if multiple observations associated with a single event support the hypothesis that their source was a conventional or nuclear detonation \citep{maceira2017trends}.
 The ECM method currently consumes seismic discriminants like event depth, ratios of body-wave and surface-wave magnitudes, and ground motion polarity.
 Some variants of ECM also leverage more novel discriminants, like infrasound phase arrivals and teleseismic waveform complexity factors (CFs) \citep{Anderson2008_1}.
-Such populations of discriminants that are sourced by nuclear detonations largely segregate from populations that are sourced by nuisance events that form other categories, like shallow earthquakes and mining explosions.
+Such populations of discriminants that are sourced by detonations largely segregate from populations that are sourced by nuisance events that form other categories, like shallow earthquakes and deep earthquakes.

 The ECM method assumes that a vector of discriminant observations can be modeled as a random variable from a multivariate normal distribution, with a mean and covariance matrix specific to a single event category.
 The ECM method uses previous observations with known event categories (ground truth data) to estimate mean and covariance parameters for each event category distribution, and applies regularized discriminant analysis \citep[RDA,][]{friedman1989regularized} to estimate covariance matrices for small data sets.
 The ECM model then categorizes a new observation with a series of hypothesis tests that are based on typicality indices \citep{mclachlan2005discriminant}, and quantifies the likely set membership of the new, uncategorized, observation to each candidate event group.
-If a new observation is atypical of all categories, with the exception of the nuclear detonation category, its source is then categorized as a nuclear explosion.
+If a new observation is atypical of all categories, with the exception of the detonation category, its source is then categorized as an explosion.